A Sparrow On Galtymore

 2 December Saturday

 I went down to the post office yesterday afternoon to catch the last post before Monday.
 There were cars everywhere.
 It was the wrong time of day for a funeral.
 Funerals are always at 11 am.
 This was a wedding and everyone was just leaving the church after the service as I arrived.
 There were cars parked everywhere all the way up to the bridge and there were people all over.
 The men were all wearing suits and ties and looking smart.
 The women and girls were all completely underdressed.
+Everyone seemed to be dressed for a wedding in the middle of summer.
 There were lots of spaghetti strapped dresses and bare legs with fake tan and high heeled sandals.
 It was a bright and sunny day but the temperature was 2 degrees.
 It was nearly freezing and in my many layers and my wool hat I was still feeling the cold.
 These women must have been nearly dead.
 I saw a few hats but they were summery wedding hats not wooly cold weather hats.
 I saw one little white furry cape that covered someone’s shoulders and came halfway down her upper arms.
 The shop was full of people laughing and talking and getting warm.
 They were getting cash and cigarettes and talking about what a lovely ceremony it had been.
 The wedding was for David John and his girlfriend.
 I do not know her.
 I do not even know her name.
 They have been together for maybe seven years and they have two children.
 People save up for years to have a wedding.
 They are more apt to buy a house than to have a wedding.
 That is the current order of things.
 DJ is Rose’s son.
 She had opened the bar for an hour before the wedding and it was going to be open for two hours after the service.
 That is why people were in the shop getting some cash.
 People like to drink before a wedding and they like to drink after a wedding.
 Two buses were going to come after the two hours to collect everyone and take them down to Dungarvan for the party and the Afters.
 Later in the night, or in the early morning, the buses would make a few trips to bring everyone home again and deliver them all to their houses.

 1 December Friday